Advertiser Disclosure

 Hartsfield-Jackson Atlanta International Airport Concourse F. Image Credit: Hartsfield-Jackson Atlanta International Airport

-Concourse F is attached to the international terminal and has 12 gates numbered F1 to F10, F12, and F14.
-There’s a small selection of shops and restaurants, with more located on the mezzanine level, along with a Delta Sky Club and The Club at ATL lounge.
+Concourse F is attached to the international terminal and has 12 gates, numbered F1 to F10, F12, and F14.
+There’s a small selection of shops and restaurants, with more on the mezzanine, along with a Delta Sky Club and 2 The Club at ATL lounges.

 International Terminal

 Passengers traveling internationally may check in at the international terminal.
-Some airlines that are based at both the international and domestic terminals may allow passengers to check in at either terminal, but be sure to contact your airline directly to confirm this.
+Some airlines that operate both international and domestic terminals may allow passengers to check in at either terminal, but be sure to contact your airline directly to confirm.

 The upper level has ticketing desks, a food market and café, and access to the security checkpoints.